-I have lived in San Diego for over 30 years.
+I have lived in San Diego since 1982.
 I have very little direct connection in South Africa.
 I am blessed with all my family right here by my side.
 I have not had any family member who has needed the services of the homes we support and I have no family remaining in South Africa.
-I have not returned there annually and my children have never visited.

 What I do have, are the warmest of memories growing up Jewish in South Africa.

 Despite the occasional heckling at our Jewish netball team, I did not encounter anti-Semitism.
 Despite the regime of apartheid, we lived rather safely as Jews.
 Despite my not knowing anyone at that time at a facility in Durban where I grew up, I most certainly knew about Beth Shalom.